Site icon IVF Conceptions

 Personal Financing Options for Surrogacy

-Starting the surrogacy journey is exciting but can be costly.
+Starting the surrogacy journey is exciting, but it can be costly.
 The surrogacy-cost-calculator shows costs from $100,000 to $240,000 or more.
-It’s important for parents-to-be to look into different surrogacy-financing-options.
-Luckily, there are many ways to make surrogacy more affordable-surrogacy.

 One way is to use the equity in your home with a home equity loan.
 This loan lets you use your property’s value.
 It often has a lower interest rate than other loans.